frequently asked questions

 HOW DOES PAYMENT WORK?

 Again, you’ll get different answers from different companies, but generally a down payment (typically around 30%), a mid-project payment, and final bill are common practice.
-The payment terms and conditions should be readily available within the Contract Documents.
+The payment terms and conditions should be readily available within the Contract documents.

 ***Remember, the payment goes to the individual/company who holds the license***

 Don’t be afraid to ask.
 The company you are considering should produce this immediately and without hesitation.
 The name the license number is attached to must be the person/company you are entering into a contract with and paying for the work.
-You may also check the NC Licensing Board to ensure the license is active, which classification of license they hold, and limitation.
+You may also check the NC Licensing Board to ensure the license is active, which classification of license they hold, and limitations.

 https://nclbgc.org/license-search/